NSWlabDundee/Systematic-microscopical-analysis-of-Bacillus-subtilis-colony-biofilm-development/README.md

 # Biofilm_morphology_analysis
-Matlab code for the analysis of microscopy of bacterial biofilms
+Matlab and R code for the analysis of microscopy of bacterial biofilms

+This code requires OMERO.matlab [1] to be installed and OMERO.mtools [2] to be in your Matlab path.